Private DNS: Best Practices

-While it is not a requirement, Twingate recommends that your network be configured with Resources accessible via private DNS exclusively because it offers several advantages over using IPs or Public DNS:
+While it is not a requirement, Twingate recommends that your network be configured so that Resources are accessible via private DNS exclusively because it offers several advantages over using IP addresses or public DNS:

-- It is possible to encounter IP overlap (ex: 10.0.1.34 being used for 2 separate resources on 2 separate subnets).
-Using DNS names instead of IPs removes the ambiguity and allows you to connect to both Resources, even if they are assigned the same private IP.
+- It is possible to encounter IP overlap (e.g. 10.0.1.34 being used for 2 separate Resources on 2 separate Networks).
+Using DNS names instead of IP addresses removes the ambiguity and allows you to connect to both Resources, even if they have been assigned the same private IP address.

 Setup and Structure